ojoadeolagabriel2/payment-information-service/README.md

 Service requires that apache maven 3+ be installed.
 It also requires a running docker instance locally on your unix machine

-1. install apache maven from here unto your machine: https://www.baeldung.com/install-maven-on-windows-linux-mac#installing-maven-on-mac-os-x
+1. install apache maven from here unto your unix machine: https://www.baeldung.com/install-maven-on-windows-linux-mac#installing-maven-on-mac-os-x
-2. install docker to your machine here: https://docs.docker.com/docker-for-mac/install/
+2. install docker to your unix machine here: https://docs.docker.com/docker-for-mac/install/
+3. install java 11 on your unix machine as seen here https://java.tutorials24x7.com/blog/how-to-install-java-11-on-mac

 ## Setup